 Short-term motivation - Think about how you can stay motivated along your journey?
 Instead of turning to a usual reward of food or treats, this is where gratitude can come in!
 Take note of how you feel physically and mentally - let those feelings serve as a reminder of how you are progressing and how far you have actually come.
 These things go a long way in realising how great you’ll feel when you reach your end goal!

 Accountability and guidance - Don’t be hard on yourself, you're bound to hit obstacles that set you back but that’s where friends, family or a Coach can play a huge role in your success.
 Don’t be afraid to share your journey with others - you may actually be surprised with how valuable support along the way can keep you motivated especially during those challenging times.

 Commitment and consistency - Here is where the magic happens!
 Staying focused on the present moment gives you the opportunity to look for positives in the now.
 It’s important to remind yourself each day of the positive elements of the journey you are on.

-As you can see, goal setting doesn’t just set up structure for you, but it also triggers new behaviours and pathways in the brain for you to choose to focus on different thoughts and for you to think differently!
-These kinds of small daily adjustments go a huge way in promoting mental health as it helps us break down challenges into digestible pieces that can applied to every aspect of our lives.
-The focus and determination needed on a short and long term basis helps us align our focus and empowers us to conquer all that we want to achieve!
+As you can see, goal setting doesn’t just set up a structure for you, but it also triggers new behaviours and pathways in the brain for you to choose to focus on different thoughts and for you to think differently!
+These kinds of small daily adjustments go a huge way in promoting mental health as it helps us break down challenges into digestible pieces that can be applied to every aspect of our lives.
+The focus and determination needed on a short and long-term basis help us align our focus and empower us to conquer all that we want to achieve!

-One thing to remember along the way, we will all have different ways of implementing gratitude and goal setting routines that work for us but overall the same principle applies.
-By combining the two practices we can feel in control of our own wellness journeys, improving our relationships, careers and ultimately our happiness in the every day.
+One thing to remember along the way, we will all have different ways of implementing gratitude and goal-setting routines that work for us but overall the same principle applies.
+By combining the two practices we can feel in control of our own wellness journeys, improving our relationships, careers and ultimately our happiness every day.